rails/rails/guides/source/routing.md

 end
 ```

-### Using +:as+ in Nested Resources
+### Using `:as` in Nested Resources

-The +:as+ option overrides the automatically-generated name for the resource in nested route helpers.
+The `:as` option overrides the automatically-generated name for the resource in nested route helpers.
 For example,

 ```ruby
 resources :magazines do